Our Team of Experience Professionals

-With significant connections in more than 50 countries, Dwayne Ashley is renowned internationally for his bold thinking, strategic planning and wise counsel in the world of fundraising.
-In the course of his 26-year career, he has helped organizations and institutions raise more than $550 million.
+Dwayne Ashley is renowned for his bold and strategic thinking and wise counsel in the world of fundraising.
+In the course of his 26-year career, he raised more than $750 million.
+A fearless and authentic solicitor, he is committed to social justice and helping organizations of color maxmize their fundraising success.

 Alicia L. Jackson brings more than 20 years of community-mobilization experience to the BPC team.
 An adaptable and enthusiastic problem solver, she has built a strong reputation of success for leveraging opportunities and using creative marketing strategies to achieve cost efficient management of client initiatives.